-Only yesterday I had a visit from a local police officer because I witnessed a hit and run just in front of my house a few weeks ago.
-Only collateral damage, no injuries, but the cop wanted to know more details which I was able to give him.
+Only yesterday, I had a visit from a local police officer because I witnessed a hit-and-run just in front of my house a few weeks ago.
+Only collateral damage, no injuries, but the cop wanted to know more details, which I could give him.
 At the very spot of that accident one year ago, there was another accident, a hit between two cars.
 That time I wrote a piece about it and won first prize in a local contest in my neighborhood.
 Other than that, I have no business with cars lately, apart from riding along with friends who do own a car.

-For four years, I was the proud owner of this bright gem, who stood out from all the other cars because it was not shiny, not flashy nor elegant.
+For four years, I was the proud owner of this bright gem, which stood out from all the other cars because it was not shiny, not flashy, or elegant.
 Lada cars became popular in Russia and Eastern Europe during the last two decades of the Soviet era, particularly in former Eastern bloc countries.
-The original Lada was widely exported in sedan and station wagon versions, and with over 20 million units sold before production ended in mid-2012, it had become the highest-selling automobile to be produced without a major design change.
+The original Lada was widely exported in sedan and station wagon versions.
+With over 20 million units sold before production ended in mid-2012, it had become the highest-selling automobile to be produced without a major design change.

 It was a very sociable car.
 I would pick up anybody from my friends or family and drive them to wherever they wanted to go.
 That is how much I loved driving it.

-I remember one time the key broke down inside the lock, luckily, I was in my own neighborhood, and so I could walk home, fetch my spare key, and drove back again.
+I remember one time the key broke down inside the lock.
+Luckily, I was in my own neighborhood, so I could walk home, fetch my spare key, and drive back again.
 But other than that, he never failed me.

-Months later, my Lada was still parked in Belgium and I got a ticket from the Belgium police charging me for almost 600 euros in fines.
-There were reasons why I could not pick up the car in the first place and take it back to the Netherlands, but suffice to say I was not happy about that.
-I had to part with my love and had to pay for it as well, no treat I can assure you.
+Months later, my Lada was still parked in Belgium, and I got a ticket from the Belgium police charging me almost 600 euros in fines.
+There were reasons why I could not pick up the car in the first place and take it back to the Netherlands, but suffice it to say I was not happy about that.
+I had to part with my love and had to pay for it as well, no treat, I can assure you.

 My Lada is part of the life I no longer lead.
 Since money is tight these years, I do not own a car anymore.
-And I do not want another car because I am not especially interested in the modern cars of today.
-They all look alike, they are more computers on wheels than anything else and they don’t look as cute and as potent as my Lada.
+And I do not want another car because I am not especially interested in today's modern cars.
+They all look alike, they are more computers on wheels than anything else, and they don’t look as cute and as potent as my Lada.